Jo Jae

 JO JAE

-Jo’s deployment of the gaming term “Cooldown” operates as a structuring concept through which conditions of delay and suspension embedded within accelerated cycles of image production and consumption are articulated.
-This temporal framework extends into a broader engagement with contemporary visual regimes, in which disaster imagery, game interfaces, short-form media content, signage, and advertising are extracted from circulation and subjected to processes of selection, collage, and painterly accretion.
-Displaced from their original contexts, these visual fragments are reorganized into compositional fields in which layered applications of acrylic and translucent mediums, fragmented image units, and residual painterly gestures converge on the surface as condensed material formations.
+Central to Jo’s practice is the gaming term “cooldown,” which functions as a conceptual framework for examining moments of delay and suspension within accelerated cycles of image production and consumption.
+This temporal structure extends into a broader investigation of contemporary visual regimes in which everything from game interfaces, short-form media, and advertising to signage are extracted from circulation and reassembled through a process of selection, collage, and painterly accumulation.
+Displaced from their original contexts, these fragments are reorganized into layered compositional fields in which acrylic paint, translucent mediums, and painterly gestures coalesce into material formations.
+Blurring the distinction between the visual and the tactile, Jo’s work gives form to the elusive conditions of cognition and perception in the digital age.

 -